In-Database Python analytics for SQL developers

-The goal of this walkthrough is to provide SQL programmers with hands-on experience building a machine learning solution in SQL Server.
-In this walkthrough, you'll learn how to incorporate Python into an application by adding Python code to stored procedures and run stored procedures to build and predict from models.
+The goal of this walkthrough is to provide SQL programmers with hands-on experience building a machine learning solution using Python that runs in SQL Server.
+In this walkthrough, you'll learn how to add Python code to stored procedures and run stored procedures to build and predict from models.

 Prefer R?
-See this tutorial, which provides a similar solution but uses R, and can eb run in either SQL Server 2016 or SQL Server 2017.
+See this tutorial, which provides a similar solution but uses R, and can be run in either SQL Server 2016 or SQL Server 2017.

 Download the sample dataset and all script files to a local computer.